"On my placements, I’ve been in community mental health recovery services for both 18-65 year olds and 65+, as well as being on wards."

-CourseNursing Studies (Registered Nurse Mental Health Nursing)
+CourseNursing Studies (Registered Nurse Mental Health Nursing) BSc (Hons)

 I trained as an actor in drama school and I gave that a go as a career for four years or so but decided the actor’s life was not for me.
 When working as an actor I started to regularly do simulation training for doctors at the Royal Surrey County Hospital.
-Immediately before starting the Mental Health Nursing course, I did six months as a permanent HCA at the Royal Surrey to make sure I was making the right choice going into nursing.
+Immediately before starting the mental health nursing course, I did six months as a permanent HCA at the Royal Surrey to make sure I was making the right choice going into nursing.

 It was the patients with mental health problems on the ward that I found most interesting and rewarding to help.
 I feel it’s the most fascinating area of nursing, going through a period of change at the moment which is really exciting.
-I think that drama is related to MH nursing in that it is concerned with the interpretation of emotions and communication is vital; it’s these skills that I thought I could transfer.
+I think that drama is related to mental health nursing in that it is concerned with the interpretation of emotions and communication is vital; it’s these skills that I thought I could transfer.
 I had always had a caring profession in the back of my mind and once I decided to change career, I thought I’d just go for it.

 Surrey’s reputation is very good and it has only improved since starting the course.
 It’s a very easy commute which is great for juggling study and family life.
 Surrey staff are also very helpful.
 When I was phoning to ask for information before I applied, every person I spoke to was fantastic.
 There’s a good atmosphere here.